-Hale-Bopp was an unusually bright comet that swung near Earth in the late 1990s, reaching its closest approach to the planet in 1997.
+Comet Hale-Bopp was an unusually bright comet that flew by Earth, reaching its closest approach to the planet in 1997.
 It was most spectacular in the Northern Hemisphere and visible to the naked eye for about 18 months.

-Sadly, there was a tragic footnote to the appearance of Hale-Bopp.
-About 40 people who were part of the "Heaven's Gate" cult in San Diego committed mass suicide as the comet came close to Earth.
+Sadly, there was a tragic footnote to the appearance of Hale-Bopp, 39 people who were part of the "Heaven's Gate" cult in San Diego committed mass suicide as the comet came close to Earth.

-Both of the amateurs trained their telescopes at nearby globular cluster M70 on July 23, 1995.
-Hale, who had a Ph.D. in astronomy but had a job running an educational company, had been looking at the same area recently and was surprised to see a new blob in the sky.
+Both men trained their telescopes on nearby globular cluster M70 on July 23, 1995.
+Hale, who had a doctorate in astronomy but was running an educational company, had looked at the same area just days earlier and was surprised to see a new blob in the sky.

-Astronomers were astounded at how bright the comet, officially designated C/1995 O1, appeared — even from its great distance away.
-They guessed that it could make a brilliant show when it arrived close to Earth, but predictions are always messy when it comes to comets.
-They are balls of ice, snow and dirt that erupt in ways that are hard to anticipate.
+Astronomers were astounded at how bright the comet, officially designated C/1995 O1, appeared even from its great distance away.
+While they expected the comet would be bright when it arrived close to Earth, predictions are tricky when it comes to comets — they are essentially just balls of ice and dust that erupt in ways that are hard to anticipate.

 "It's been kind of nerve-racking to sit through all those months wondering if the comet would fizzle," Hale told Time.